zmb3/teleport/rfd/00xx-pod-access-requests.md

 2. Teleport will delegate access control to Kubernetes RBAC.

+A second possible approach is, instead of intercepting/rewriting API calls, for Teleport to manage Kubernetes RBAC policies directly using Kubernetes API and keep relying on Kubernetes access controls.
+This allows us to support access requests but won't allow configuring role policies in Teleport allowing/denying access to specific pods.

 When a user requests access to a specific Pod that currently he has no access to, Teleport will modify his Kubernetes RBAC principals to include a new group that grants him access to the Pod.
 This indeed will extend his permissions when interacting